aditi-chaudhari/nlp_portfolio/README.md

 ## Text Classification with Deep Learning
 In this [PDF](https://github.com/aditi-chaudhari/nlp_portfolio/blob/main/text_classification_DL/text_classification_DL.pdf), I used TensorFlow and Keras for binary text classification.
 The deep learning models that I built attempt to classify whether someone is depressed or not based off a Reddit post that they made.

+## Wrap-Up

+I am thrilled about the possibilities of Natural Language Processing (NLP) and how it can make technology more human and user-friendly.
+When ChatGPT became popular, I became even more interested in NLP and decided to take the Human Language Technologies course to learn more.
+Through the course, I gained a plethora of new skills, which I talk about [here](https://github.com/aditi-chaudhari/nlp_portfolio/blob/main/nlp_wrapup.pdf).
+In the future, I plan to improve my astrology chatbot and make it a fun and engaging app, similar to the astrology app Co-Star.
+I am always on the lookout for new and emerging NLP technologies that interest me, and I am committed to staying up-to-date with the latest programming techniques.
+I am enthusiastic about NLP and excited to continue exploring its possibilities.